woodrush/gridfigure/README.txt

 - A package to let figure windows appear automatically in grid style alignment
 - A command to batch resize and organize figures in grid style (multidisplay compatible)

+gridfigure supports multiscreens.
+You can specify which screen to show figure windows on.
 Automatic alignment requires some additional settings (see "Automatic Alignment" section)